 Getting to Lake Oeschinen (Oeschinensee), Switzerland

-Travelling time is around 45 minutes by car from Interlaken and 55 minutes by car from Bern.
+Travelling time is around 45 minutes by car from Interlaken to Kandersteg and 55 minutes by car from Bern.
 Our driving in Switzerland guide has useful tips for planning your journey.

-If you happen to be travelling by car between Zermatt and the Jungfrau region, you will likely travel via Kandersteg and through the Lötschberg tunnel so it’s worth allowing extra time to stop off and visit Oeschinensee.
+If you happen to be travelling by car between Zermatt and the Berner Oberland, you will likely travel via Kandersteg and through the Lötschberg tunnel so it’s worth allowing extra time to stop off and visit Oeschinensee.
 This is a really interesting journey as cars drive onto a special train to travel through the tunnel between Goppenstein and Kandersteg.

 If you prefer to travel on Switzerland’s excellent train network, allow around one hour to reach Kandersteg from both Interlaken West and Bern.
-You can buy your ticket at the station but if you hold either a Swiss Travel Pass or Regional Pass Berner Oberland, the journey is covered in full.
+You can buy your ticket at the station but if you hold either a Swiss Travel Pass or Berner Oberland Pass, the journey is covered in full.

-You can also join a private day tour to Oeschinensee and Blausee (the Blue Lake) from Interlaken.
-Click here to check details and prices.
+You can also join a private day tour to Oeschinensee and Blausee (the Blue Lake) from Interlaken. > Click here to check the details and prices.